xykong36/CFA-Notes-2021-Level1/Financial-Reporting-Analysis/Reading-19-Introduction-to-Financial-Statement-Analysis.md

   * steps in financial statement analysis framework
   * simple random sampling and a sampling distribution

-* **Calculate/Construct**
-    * confidence interval for a population mean, given a normal distribution with known population variance/unknown population variance/unknown population variance + large sample size
-    * the standard error of the sample mean

 ## Notes

 ### Financial Reports